 The objective of the program is to educate future leaders of the actuarial industry with training in actuarial theory and methods in a wide spectrum of actuarial applications involving probabilistic and statistical models.
 All students will be prepared to take five actuarial preliminary exams and will take two advanced actuarial classes to prepare for professional accreditation.
 Furthermore, students who did not take classes required for VEE (Validation of Educational Experience) credits in statistics, finance, and economics will have such opportunity.
 With this combined knowledge of mathematics particularly of probability, statistics, and decision theory together with knowledge of financial mathematics and insurance, the expected passing of five actuarial exams, and the three required VEE credits, graduates of the program will be able to work as senior actuaries in insurance, consulting, finance, government, and emerging markets.

-Professors: Larry P. Ammann, Michael I. Baron, Sam Efromovich, Robert Serfling
+Professors: Larry P. Ammann @ammann, Michael I. Baron @mbaron, Sam Efromovich @sxe062000, Robert Serfling @serfling

 The minimal total required number of classes for graduation is 36 semester credit hours.
 Among them, 27 semester credit hours of required courses and 9 semester credit hours of electives.

 Required Courses: 27 semester credit hours

 For the prescribed elective courses select three of the following:

 Preparation for Actuarial Exams

 These classes prepare for the three preliminary actuarial examinations jointly administered by the Society of Actuaries (SOA), Casualty Actuarial Society (CAS) and the Canadian Institute of Actuaries (CIA):

 - Exam 3L/MLC, Part I

 - Exam 3L/MLC, Part II